Active case

 Depo-Provera may cause dangerous side effects.
 A recent study linked the medication to meningioma, a tumor forming in the meninges (membranes near the brain and spinal cord).
 Meningiomas can affect brain tissue, nerves and blood vessels, and may lead to severe disability.

 Lawsuits filed by people who took Depo-Provera and developed meningioma are still in their early stages.
-There’s not yet a consolidated multidistrict litigation or a class action.
-If you took this birth control shot and developed meningioma, you may be qualified to file a lawsuit.
+If you took this birth control shot and developed meningioma, you may be qualified to file a lawsuit in the Depo-Provera MDL.

 Depo-Provera brain tumor lawsuit criteria